2020PB/police-brutality/all-locations.md

 Protestors are following police directions to disperse.
 A man is seen falling onto the screen.
 The filmer says, "Aw he pushed him down."
 Officers kick the man and strike him with batons.
 Protestors who try to help him stand are similarly beaten.
 An explosive canister containing either smoke or tear gas explodes at the feet of the filmer.

-tags: strike, kick, beat, baton, explosive, projectile
+tags: strike, kick, beat, baton, explosive, projectile, protestor

 id: or-portland-25